JayVora-SerpentCS/OdooHotelManagementSystem/hotel_reservation/README.rst

 To install this module, you need to:

-install 'stock', 'mail', 'product_uos', 'sale_stock', 'point_of_sale', 'report' modules
+install 'stock', 'mail', 'sale_stock', 'point_of_sale',
+'hotel_report_layout',email_template modules

 Configuration